SuperTaiyaki/hiby-firmware-tools/README.md

 Write the resulting file to r3pro.upt on the player and execute a firmware update.

 If you're using Windows, track down a copy of the Shanling theme editor.
+It has the tools to unpack repack the images.